 - Blanket or spare coat + gloves: If you’re stranded with a car that won’t start, make sure you take measures to keep yourself warm.

-- Warning flares or flashlight triangles: If you’re on the side of the road it’s important to be noticeable to other drivers, especially if conditions are making it difficult for them to see you.
+- Warning flares or flashlight triangles: If you’re stranded on the side of the road, it’s important to be noticeable to other drivers.
+Bad weather conditions can make it difficult for them to see you.

 - Extra window-washing solvent: The average driver goes through more solvent in the winter than any other time for windshield-defrosting.
 Make sure you have extra in the car, because running on empty could prove to be very unsafe.